github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 You can explore the contents of all the standard libraries in the `CodeQL library reference documentation <https://help.semmle.com/QL/ql-libraries.html>`__ or in the `GitHub repository <https://github.com/semmle/ql>`__.

 Optional CodeQL classes and predicates
 --------------------------------------

 You can customize your analysis by defining your own predicates and classes in the query.
-See `Defining a predicate <https://help.semmle.com/QL/ql-handbook/predicates.html#defining-a-predicate>`__ and `Defining a class <https://help.semmle.com/QL/ql-handbook/types.html#defining-a-class>`__ for further details.
+For further information, see `Defining a predicate <https://help.semmle.com/QL/ql-handbook/predicates.html#defining-a-predicate>`__ and `Defining a class <https://help.semmle.com/QL/ql-handbook/types.html#defining-a-class>`__.

 From clause
 ===========